 He called the rapper a 'p***y' before the attack

-Footage has emerged of Machine Gun Kelly‘s entourage allegedly assaulting the actor Gabriel “G-Rod” Rodriguez.
+Members Machine Gun Kelly‘s entourage are now reportedly wanted by police after footage emerged of them allegedly assaulting the actor Gabriel “G-Rod” Rodriguez.

 G-Rod first claimed of the attack last month, when he shared footage of himself approaching the rapper in Atlanta’s Twin Peaks restaurant to repeatedly call Kelly a “pussy”, for referring to Eminem‘s family in his diss track ‘Rap Devil’.

 CCTV footage obtained by TMZ shows the alleged subsequent attack – which took place two hours later inside the lobby of an Atlanta Hampton Inn where G-Rod was staying.
 It is said that the assailants include MGK’s drummer ‘R00K’, and another member of his entourage known as ‘Slim’.
 Machine Gun Kelly was not present during the assault.

 Now, TMZ reports that Atlanta Police Department has identified at least three individuals involved in incident, and they’ve each been charged with misdemeanour battery.

 It is said that two of those involved live outside of Atlanta, and won’t be extradited as the charges are only for misdemeanours.
 Machine Gun Kelly will reportedly not be charged, as it was G-Rod and not him who triggered the fight.
 G-Rod has not yet been charged.

 Rodriguez, who has appeared in The Walking Dead and Power, was treated in hospital for severe facial injuries.

 See G-Rod’s footage of him approaching Kelly below.